ktavangar/ugali/README.md

 Installation
 ------------

-There are several ways to install `ugali`.
+There are several ways to install this branch of `ugali`.

 The most robust way is to follow the installation procedure for the automated GitHub Actions build documented in [python-package.yml](.github/workflows/python-package.yml).
 This installation creates a `conda` environment with the necessary dependencies and installs `ugali`.
 ```bash